JosephEoff/josepheoff.github.io/_posts/2020-12-03-pictureframe.md

 |---------------------------|
 |![Assembled and ready to hang](/assets/2020-12-03-pictureframe/assembled.jpg)|

-Not much of interest here, except that you can see the little screws I used to hold the plexiglass to the frame.
+Not much of interest here, except that you can see the little screws I used to hold the plexiglas to the frame.
 The bark is a little shiny from the sealant, but you don't notice that in normal lighting.

 That's it.
 A rough and rugged (but attractive) picture frame.